AstroQuantumphysicist/LMMpy/README.md

 from LLMpy import statLLM

 # define text or load it from a file
 input_text = "This is a example for the LLMpy package.
 This code workes!
-You will wonder about the output because this is a LLM"
+You will wonder about the output because this is a LLM."

 # define a input
 input_word = "This"